Rushil13579/AdminTrollV2/README.md

 - Freefall (Makes the victim fall forever)
 - Web (Traps the victim in spider web)
 - Spin (Spin's the victim)
+- Lag (Causes fake lag to the victim, does not affect the server)
 - Configurable values for some trolls

 ## Credits